PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

     \end{minipage}
 }

 The dimension of the scores matrix is $dim(\boldsymbol{s}_{ij}) = 22720 \times 3840$ filled with the valid range of values $\boldsymbol{s}_{ij} = [0, 1]$.
-The value $22720$ describes the number of convolutional kernels in the standalone model available for swapping.
-The value $3840$ describes the number of convolutional kernels in the CLIP image encoder available for swapping.
+The value $22720$ describes the number of convolution kernels in the standalone model available for swapping.
+The value $3840$ describes the number of convolution kernels in the CLIP image encoder available for swapping.
 Each score describes how "similar" the scaled activation maps of the standalone model and the CLIP image encoder are relative to each other.
 The similarity measurement is a trivial sum of products to limit the computing power needed.
 Therefore, a large score results from two large factors.
 A small score results from at least one small factor in the product.
 Ambiguous scores around 0.5 could occur for a small factor and a large one, two medium-sized factors or a large one and a small one.

 ## Swapping layers
 <!--